shibaobun/memEx/contributing.md

 ## `MIX_ENV=prod`

-In `prod` mode (or in the Docker container), Memex will listen for the same environment variables as dev mode, but also include the following at runtime:
+In `prod` mode (or in the Docker container), memEx will listen for the same environment variables as dev mode, but also include the following at runtime:

 - `SECRET_KEY_BASE`: Secret key base used to sign cookies.
 Must be generated with `docker run -it shibaobun/memex mix phx.gen.secret` and set for server to start.